Becoming a Rostered Leader

 You may apply simultaneously for candidacy and admission to a seminary degree program, understanding that any offer of admission to a seminary will be conditional upon your positive Entrance Decision for candidacy.

 Positive Entrance Decision in hand, you are now cleared to begin your seminary degree program (if required by the roster for which you are a candidate).
 Some degree programs and rosters also require you to complete a unit of Clinical Pastoral Education (CPE) before the next step in candidacy.
 CPE is a supervised program of chaplaincy, usually in a hospital or other clinical setting, for at least 10 weeks (full-time).

 At the end of your first year of study, you write the Endorsement Essay in preparation for your Endorsement Panel.
 The Endorsement Panel is composed of one seminary faculty member and two Candidacy Committee members.
 The Panel meets with you at your seminary, evaluating your development as a ministry leader and assessing your sense of discernment to a particular form of ministry.
 The Panel makes a recommendation to the entire Candidacy Committee whether to Endorse your candidacy.

 You are next asked to meet with the Candidacy Committee for further conversation about your progress.
-The committee encourages and affirms candidates who clearly demonstrate gifts and qualities for a specific form of ministry in the ELCA, as well as indentifies areas for growth and development.
-After your interview, the committee deliberates and determines whether to Endorse you as a candidate for a rostered ministry by a positive Endorsement Decision.
+The committee encourages and affirms candidates who clearly demonstrate gifts and qualities for a specific form of ministry in the ELCA, as well as identifies areas for growth and development.
+After your interview, the committee deliberates and determines whether to Endorse you as a candidate for a rostered ministry with a positive Endorsement Decision.